BilalBudhani/limiter-ruby/README.md

 # Limiter

-[Limiter.dev](https://limiter.dev) enables apps to play nice with third party API rate limits and stays within the defined boundaries with a simple mechanism.
+[Limiter.dev](https://limiter.dev) enables building rate limits for your application with ease.
+It provides a simple interface to define rate limits and track usage.

+## Usage

-## Generate API Token
+### Generate API Token

 Before using the gem you must register at <https://limiter.dev> and generate an token to interact with the api.
 Thereafter, add the token to app's environment variable